Chart Color Schemes

 Bexley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the suburb of Bexley's population is estimated at around 20,092 as of November 2025.
-This reflects an increase of 446 people (2.3%) since the 2021 Census, which reported a population of 19,646 people.
-The change is inferred from the resident population of 20,044, estimated by AreaSearch following examination of the latest Estimated Residential Population data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,587 persons per square kilometer, placing Bexley in the top 10% of national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 94.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Bexley's population is estimated at around 19,975 as of Nov 2025.
+This reflects an increase of 329 people (1.7%) since the 2021 Census, which reported a population of 19,646 people.
+The change is inferred from the resident population of 19,960 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 106 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,560 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration contributing approximately 94.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the suburb expected to expand by 958 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.3% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth is anticipated, with the area expected to expand by 941 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.8% in total over the 17 years.

 Frequently Asked Questions - Population